 To continue the conversation started at the Day of Diversity: Dialogue and Action in Children’s Literature and Library Programming event at the 2015 ALA Midwinter Meeting, the ALSC Board of Directors and ALSC President Ellen Riordan hosted an online Day of Diversity live chat on Tuesday, February 24, 2015.

-Attend the ALSC webinar, "Building STEAM with Día: The Whys and Hows to Getting Started" with Amy Koester, Youth and Family Program Coordinator at Skokie Public Library.
+FREE TO ALSC MEMBERS.
+"Building STEAM with Día: The Whys and Hows to Getting Started" with Amy Koester, Youth and Family Program Coordinator at Skokie Public Library.

 Imagine that Joey Pigza came into your library.
 Would he feel welcome?
 How would you provide library service for him?
 A child with a disability may need an individual service plan, but many books or articles provide generalizations and all-encompassing descriptions.
 This course will take another approach.